-The Open Meetings Act (OMA) requires the School Board to discuss District business only at a properly noticed Board meeting.
-5 ILCS 120/.
-Other than during a Board meeting, a majority or more of a Board-quorum may not engage in contemporaneous interactive communication, whether in person or electronically, to discuss District business.
+The School Board is authorized to discuss District business only at a properly noticed Board meeting (Open Meetings Act, 5 ILCS 120/).
+Other than during a Board meeting, a majority or more of a Board quorum may not engage in contemporaneous interactive communication, whether in person or electronically, to discuss District business.
 This Guidance assumes a Board has seven members and covers issues arising from Board policy 2:140, Communications To and From the Board.